Independent. Thorough. Regulatory Compliant.

 ISO 9001 CertifiedISO 27001 CertifiedISO 14001 CertifiedBeyondTrust PartnerBVMW Bundesverband MitgliedMitigant PartnerGoogle PartnerTop 100 InnovatorMicrosoft AzureAmazon Web Services

-• Comprehensive expertise in quantitative methods and risk modeling
+• Comprehensive expertise in quantitative methods, risk modelling and statistics

-• Deep understanding of regulatory requirements and best practices
+• Deep understanding of regulatory requirements (MaRisk, EBA, BCBS, BaFin)

-• Experienced team with interdisciplinary background in mathematics, statistics, and finance
+• Experienced team with interdisciplinary background in mathematics, finance and IT

 Expert Tip

-Early involvement of validation already in the model development phase can avoid later problems and make the validation process significantly more efficient.
-Continuous dialogue between model development and validation is a critical success factor.
+Early involvement of validation during the model development phase avoids later supervisory objections.
+The continuous dialogue between model development and validation is a critical success factor — especially for initial validations under the new MaRisk requirements.

 ADVISORI in Numbers